Read our Privacy Policy for more information about how we process your data.

 The education data is sourced from the UNESCO Institute for Statistics SDG 4 Education Database.
 This includes literacy rates, school enrollment, completion rates, teacher quality metrics, educational attainment, and government spending on education for countries worldwide from 1970 to 2025.

-The data is organized into seven main categories, each containing multiple indicators:
+The data is organized into nine main categories, each containing multiple indicators:

 Total population, population growth rate, population density, sex ratio, median age, and demographic structure breakdowns by age and gender.